youngseo0526/SimCLR/README.md

 `Adam` was used with `CosineAnnealingLR` scheduler

 ### Outstanding difference with the original paper
-- original paper was used 'NT-Xent` loss, but this code used `InfoNCE`
+- original paper was used `NT-Xent` loss, but this code used `InfoNCE`
 - `Adam` optimizer was used instead of `LARS`

 ## Reference